 A 3-Day Vacation Guide to Vero Beach and Sebastian, Florida

-Need a break from the Northeast winter?
-Then look south, particularly to Vero Beach and Sebastian—the perfect destination for a quick Florida winter weekend getaway.
-With direct flights from the New York City and New Jersey area via Elite Airways, Vero Beach and Sebastian in Indian River County are relatively easy to travel to, and despite the area’s 26 miles of pristine coastline and gorgeous beaches, the county remains a relatively well-kept secret on Florida’s Atlantic coast.
+Looking for the perfect Florida vacation?
+Then look south, particularly to Vero Beach and Sebastian—the perfect destination for a quick Florida getaway.
+Vero Beach and Sebastian in Indian River County are relatively easy to travel to, and despite the area’s 22 miles of pristine coastline and gorgeous beaches, the county remains a relatively well-kept secret on Florida’s Atlantic coast.
 The beaches are uncrowded, and the destination is punctuated with fabulous restaurants and luxury resorts.
 If you’re looking for a perfect spot to spend a long weekend this winter, check out this 3-day guide to Vero Beach and Sebastian, Florida.

 Friday: Check In and Head Out

 With direct flights from the New York area to Vero Beach and Sebastian, your first day isn’t wasted; it can be filled with activities.
 First things first: hotel check-in.
 Vero Beach is home to one of Florida’s top hotels.
 The fabulous Costa d’Este Beach Resort, owned by Gloria and Emilio Estefan, is a swanky resort overlooking the ocean.
 The AAA 40-Diamond resort has hints of retro influence, but its unpretentious luxury and unparalleled service is what guests remember most.
 Last year, the World Luxury Spa Awards named the Spa at Costa d’Este one of the best luxury spas in the Americas.